Ephraim225/CelestialLevelUp/README.md

 In the mod's configuration options, you can choose how many times a hand must be played before it levels up.
 If you check the "Exponential" option, the required number of hands will increase by 1 every time a level-up is earned through this mod.

-To install, simply download the folder and place it in the mods folder.
+To install, simply download the folder (Click the green "Code" button and then click "Download ZIP") and place it in the mods folder.
 For Windows this should be at: C:\Users\(Username Here)\AppData\Roaming\Balatro\Mods\